ICIJ/datashare-installer/README.md

-# Datashare installers for mac and windows
+# Datashare installers for mac, windows and linux

 Basically the scripts are :